 Christ gave two very clear distinctions about Himself in these verses in relation to what we are talking about here.
 (1) He said that He was not really of the Jewish nation and, further, that He is not really of this world.
 (2) He said that if His kingdom was of this world, His servants would fight for Him.

 God gave us a clear command, and then He clarifies it with examples such as this.
 In another place, in Philippians 3, He said that our citizenship is in heaven, and anybody familiar with the Bible ought to understand the legal ramifications of that.
 Not only that, we understand that His Kingdom is here in embryo.
 It is not fully established as part of the earthly systems.
-The inference is that when it is fully established, if it is challenged, we would go to war on its behalf, because our loyalties, our orientation, that which the true Christian sides with, is always God's Kingdom.
+The implication is that when it is fully established, if it is challenged, we would go to war on its behalf, because our loyalties—our orientation; that which the true Christian sides with—is always God's Kingdom.
 It is always the things of the spirit.

 Why do the people in the churches not understand something that is so simple to us?
 The answer is that they are not called, and they are not keeping the commandments in the first place because they do not fear God, and He is not really a part of their everyday life.
 They mention God.
 They go to church on Sunday.
 They talk about God, but they do not really know Him the way you and I do.

 Now remember James 2 about the difference between a professing faith and a faith that trusts God.
 A faith that trusts God will work.
 That they have professing faith, I think is beyond question, but they do not trust, because trust would carry into areas of spiritual obedience, spiritual understanding, and spiritual wisdom…and it is lacking.

 Now while we are in John, let us go to John 14:16-18: